Oklahoma Legislature Claims State Sovereignty

 The Oklahoma House defied

-from Democratic Governor Brad Henry to approve a resolution asserting
+a veto from Democratic Governor Brad Henry to approve a resolution asserting

 its sovereignty under the Constitution.
 The Senate had approved the initial